R&D tax incentives and software

 The short answer: It depends on how much you’ve invested.

 For most, the positive impact of R&D tax incentives is usually profound and regularly transformative.
 Besides the immediate cash, they help businesses to achieve a culture of innovation.
 This is a virtuous circle.
 When a business spends money on innovation, the positive impact accumulates year on year.

 ICT businesses claim 28% of all R&D tax credit claims made by SMEs.
 However, it’s not just pure ICT businesses who qualify.
 There are many other types of business who could potentially claim software R&D tax credits, if they have ‘developed software to overcome a challenge.’

 Money that is recuperated via an R&D tax credit claim often allows the recruitment of more technical expertise and further investment in R&D. Plus that business gets more resource, becomes more agile, can try new approaches and take more (calculated) commercial risks.
 Fail fast.
 Test and learn.

 More innovation, larger claims, better hiring, more staff learning, business growth, industry development and the continued growth of the wider UK economy.
 It really pays to be among the businesses discovering this valuable government incentive.

 How ForrestBrown can help with your software R&D tax credit claim

-ForrestBrown’s combination of specialist technical expertise, tax knowledge and understanding of HMRC’s R&D tax credit claims process, means that we can maximise your claim and ensure you receive the tax credits you are eligible to.
+ForrestBrown’s combination of specialist technical expertise, tax knowledge and understanding of HMRC’s R&D tax credit claims process, means that we can help improve your software claim.

 Meet the ForrestBrown software expert